mambroziak/radware-cwp-onboarding-scripts/AWS/cloudformation/README.md

 (Placeholder, awaiting SE account)

 ## Manual Deployment in AWS:
-1. Login to the AWS console, select a region, and navigate to CloudFormation. (placeholder, awaiting SE account):
+1. Login to the AWS console, select a region, and navigate to CloudFormation.
 1. Click **Create stack**
 1. Under **Specify template**, click **Upload a template file**
 1. Click the **Choose file** button and upload the CFT from this repo.